On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: Influence of Simulation Parameters on the Variance

-where $d_2>d_1$ and equality holds when the samples of the coarse sample set of $d_1$ are already independent and so the correlation degree of the coarse sample set cannot be further reduced by increasing $d$.
+where $d_2>d_1$.
+The equality holds when the samples of the coarse sample set of $d_1$ are already independent and so the correlation degree of the coarse sample set cannot be further reduced by increasing $d$.

 Usually, we also want to know how to reduce the variance for a given CPU time, namely $n\times d$.
-In the case of small $d$, the magnitude of variance is inversely proportional to the CPU time.
+In the case of small $d$, the magnitude of the variance is more dependent on the CPU time.
 The larger the CPU time is, the smaller the variance will be.
-Given the same CPU time, the larger the sample size $n$ is (the memory or disk usage for recording those samples is also larger), the smaller the variance will be.
-But in the case of large $d$, the magnitude of the variance depends more on the $n$ and in the limit case it depends only on $n$ and independent on $d$.
-In fact, these rules are nothing new compared with Eq.~\eqref{eq:obser1}-\eqref{eq:obser2}, according to which we have:
+Given the same CPU time, the larger the sample size $n$ is, the smaller the variance will be.
+In the case of large $d$ though, the magnitude of the variance depends more on the sample size $n$ and in the limit case, becomes independent of $d$.
+In fact, these rules are nothing new compared with Eqs.~\eqref{eq:obser1}-\eqref{eq:obser2}, from which we have that